ErhanCetin/k8s-smooth-transition/README.md

 ##### 2. ActiveMQ Service

-- This service is used to persist the data which coming from [newsapi] in the queue. --> used by NewsTrackerProducer and NewsTrackerConsumer Services.
+- This service is used to persist the data coming from [newsapi] in the queue. --> used by NewsTrackerProducer and NewsTrackerConsumer Services.

 ##### 3. NewsTrackerConsumer Service